bhuwantm/django-skeleton-setup/README.rst

     ``from .settings_common import *``

+6. Database setup is based on postgres, if other database is used then to avoid runserver error

+    ``change DATABASES dict as required``

+7. Change the following env file for local development

+    ``env_local.env``

-6. Edit settings files as per your requirements
+7. Edit env files or settings files as per your requirements